rrTong/testRepos/something.md

 This function frees the data structures allocated in `fs_mount` and closes the underlying disk file.
-We first check for open file descriptors (the data structures we chose to implement file opening and file descriptors will be explained later), making sure there are no currently open file descriptors. <br />
+We first check for open file descriptors (the data structures we chose to implement file opening and file descriptors will be explained later), making sure there are no currently open file descriptors.
 We then need to write the changed metadata back to the disk, using calls to ` block_write` in order to store the superblock, FAT, and root directory back to the virtual disk.
 We free the FAT, close the virtual disk name, and set our